elo-enterprises/lab-notebooks/printer/troubleshooting-issues.md

 ## Stripped Set Screws
 [Main Page - Troubleshooting Issues List](README.md#troubleshooting-issues)

 At several steps, the 3mmx3mm set screws used to tighten gears stripped.
+* Take extra care to tighten the set screws effectively to the flat sides of the motors to avoid problems with the motors spinning freely without turning the pulleys.
-To avoid causing damage requiring replacement of more expensive parts, the 3mmx3mm set screws were replaced with externally purchased [4mmx3mm set screws](parts-lists.md#tools).
+* To avoid causing damage requiring replacement of more expensive parts, the 3mmx3mm set screws were replaced with externally purchased [4mmx3mm set screws](parts-lists.md#tools).
 These screws added more contact surface area between the inside of the screw and the hex key.
 A new [hex key](parts-lists.md#tools) was also used, and no further stripping was detected.
 See the following steps:
 * [Part 1 Step 08](system-assembly--repair.md#part-1--step-8-assembling-the-z-axis-bottom-brackets);
 * [Part 1 Step 09](system-assembly--repair.md#part-1--step-9-assembling-the-z-axis-mid-brackets);
 * [Part 1 Step 12](system-assembly--repair.md#part-1--step-12-installing-the-x-shaft);
 * [Part 1 Step 14](system-assembly--repair.md#part-1--step-14-installing-the-motors).
-* Take extra care to tighten the set screws effectively to the flat sides of the motors to avoid problems with the motors spinning freely without turning the pulleys.

 ------------
 ## LCD Screen Button Friction